enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ### Poster of the day Screen

-To open Sharpsell poster of the day screen from your app use the below function
+To open the Sharpsell poster of the day screen from your app use the below function

 ```
 JSONObject data = new JSONObject();